GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 Some visual effects, such as many filters or advanced blend modes, require that two or more quads are drawn to an intermediate texture.
-Then the intermediate texture is drawn into a destination buffer on the GPU, applying the visual effect at the same time.
+Then the intermediate texture is drawn into a destination buffer on the GPU (or possibly another intermediate texture), applying the visual effect at the same time.
 To allow for this, a compositor frame actually contains a list of render passes.
 There is always a root render pass,